NetDiver-OSS/NetAM/CONTRIBUTING.md

-# Contributing to NetAM
+# Contributing to NetDiver

-We welcome contributions to NetAM of any kind including documentation, tutorials, blog posts, bug reports, issues, feature requests, feature implementations, pull requests, answering questions on the forum, helping to manage issues, etc.
+We welcome contributions to NetDiver of any kind including documentation, tutorials, blog posts, bug reports, issues, feature requests, feature implementations, pull requests, answering questions on the forum, helping to manage issues, etc.

-*Note that this repository only contains the actual source code of NetAM.
+*Note that this repository only contains the actual source code of NetDiver.
-For **only** documentation-related pull requests / issues please refer to the [NetAM documentation](https://github.com/NetAM-OSC/documentation) repository.*
+For **only** documentation-related pull requests / issues please refer to the [NetDiver documentation](https://github.com/NetDiver/documentation) repository.*

 *Changes to the codebase **and** related documentation, e.g. for a new feature, should still use a single pull request.*